Steps in the Local Agency Procurement Review

 - Written Procurement Procedures*

-*SFAs that need assistance with writing the code of conduct and procurement procedure documents can access the Code of Conduct and Procurement Procedures Checklist document in the Resources section of the CDE Procurement in CNP web page.
-The CDE also provides a sample Code of Conduct in CNIPS, Download Forms, Form ID PRU 08a, and a sample Procurement Procedures document in CNIPS, Download Forms, Form ID PRU 08b.
+*SFAs that need assistance with writing the code of conduct and procurement procedure documents can access the Code of Conduct Sample in CNIPS, Download Forms, Form ID PRU-08a, and the Procurement Procedures Sample, Form ID PRU-08b.

 Step 4: The CDE Selects Procurements for the Review